 10 modules, three days each (in alignment with OIE PVS Critical Competencies).

 - OIE presentation

 - Emergency Risk Management

 - Epidemiological Surveillance

-8,000€ (including one week session in France) – scholarships can be awarded upon request and justification – contact us if you want to apply
+8,000€ (includes one week session in France) – Need based scholarships are avalaible – Please contact us if you want to apply.

 Deadlines for registration:

 LANGUAGE OF INSTRUCTION:

 Applicants must have an advanced degree in veterinary sciences and a minimum of 5 years of relevant professional work experience.